 For international students, registration of your internship through the Graduate Co-op Program qualifies your off-campus work assignment as a Curricular Practical Training (CPT) experience; this allows you to postpone using your limited Optional Practical Training (OPT) until after graduation.

 The Graduate Co-op Program is available to masters and doctoral level students with at least a 3.0 GPA.
 (Some schools may have higher GPA requirements.)

 With approval, students can register to work full or part-time assignments during any semester, fall, spring, or summer.

 Who must approve an internship as a Graduate Co-op assignment?

-Graduate co-op assignments require academic department approval and enrollment approval from the Grad Co-op Office in the Center for Career Discovery and Development (C2D2).
+Graduate co-op assignments require academic department approval and enrollment approval from the Grad Co-op Office in the Georgia Tech Career Center (in the Bill Moore Student Success Center).